Welcome to the Quantum Portugal Initiative

 • Not have benefited from a doctoral fellowship or in-company doctoral fellowship directly funded by FCT, irrespective of its duration.

-Required Documents
+Required Documents:

-Candidates must enclose the following supporting documents in pdf format, failing which the application will not be considered for evaluation:
+Candidates must enclose the following supporting documents in PDF format, failing which the application will not be considered for evaluation:

 • Motivation letter (1 page);